An evening with Katharine Hayhoe

 Understanding who and how we wish to be in this changing world requires collective honesty — supporting one another as we honestly reckon with the realities of our present moment; embracing a theologically rich and nuanced understanding of hope in a climate-changed world; and grounding ourselves in community to nourish the challenging and necessary work of these times.

-Join us for a special evening event with renowned climate scientist Katharine Hayhoe, author of Saving Us: A Climate Scientist’s Call for Hope and Healing in a Divided World, and a leading voice in connecting the data of climate change with faithful and meaningful responses.
-Dr. Hayhoe will be joined by a panel of wise conversationalists who will engage with one another around how we face with honesty what is happening, how we hold faith and climate science in conversation with one another, and how we embody complicated hope as we respond to the intersecting crises of our day.
+Thank you to those who joined us for a special evening event with renowned climate scientist Katharine Hayhoe, author of Saving Us: A Climate Scientist’s Call for Hope and Healing in a Divided World, and a leading voice in connecting the data of climate change with faithful and meaningful responses.
+Dr. Hayhoe was joined by a panel of wise conversationalists who engaged with one another around how we face with honesty what is happening, how we hold faith and climate science in conversation with one another, and how we embody complicated hope as we respond to the intersecting crises of our day.

 Meet Katharine Hayhoe